Budget will enhance growth in manufacturing, trade: Commerce Secy

-New Delhi, Feb.
-Feb 3 (IANS) The Budget for 2021-22 extensively and comprehensively envisages several initiatives and areas of focus, aimed at enhancing India's overall competitiveness and manufacturing capacities, which would enable growth, diversification and technological enhancement of India's exports, Commerce Secretary Anup Wadhawan said on Wednesday.
+New Delhi: The Budget for 2021-22 extensively and comprehensively envisages several initiatives and areas of focus, aimed at enhancing India's overall competitiveness and manufacturing capacities, which would enable growth, diversification and technological enhancement of India's exports, Commerce Secretary Anup Wadhawan said on Wednesday.

 These cover both ease of doing business in the area of approvals and procedures, and the physical environment for investment, targeting a plug and play eco-system for investors, he said.